Is Your Child a Bully

 Check the Attitude

 If your child has friends who have a lot influence of them, you need to keep a close watch.
-A snobbish attitude towards their peers increases the likelihood that your child might be a bully.
+A snobbish attitude towards their peers increases the likelihood that your Child a Bully.

 Is your child happy?